-Students pursuing a degree in the Chemistry Department receive a strong discovery-based education.
+Students pursuing a degree in the Chemistry and Biochemistry Department receive a strong discovery-based education.
 Our goal is to pass along to you our enthusiasm and curiosity for chemistry.
 We want to motivate you to continually question, experiment, and discover the fascinating world of chemistry.
 We’re dedicated to working with you to help you achieve both your personal and professional goals.

 What We Offer